Fantaghirò 5: Part one

 Terrifying events begin to happen in a continent far away from the realm of Fantaghirò.
 The vegetables and fruits have begun to rebel against people, sowing terror among the incredulous population.
 The Kingdom is besieged by strange malignant soldiers made of vegetables that kidnap the inhabitants — preferring children — to feed them to Nameless, the dark captain of a Floating Vessel.

-The surviving rebels find refuge at the underground hiding place of Asteria, a sorceress that offers them not only asylum but also a possibility of salvation: thanks to a magical talking plant the children who survived the slaughter can summon a hero.
+The surviving rebels find refuge at the underground hiding place of Asteria, a sorceress who offers them not only asylum but also a possibility of salvation: thanks to a magical talking plant the children who survived the slaughter can summon a hero.
 Each child must do nothing but pluck one of the leaves, express a desire, and eat it.
 The boys want a strong, combative, courageous hero, but two of them wish for someone who can also cook.

 In the meantime, Fantaghirò is imprisoned by the Black Witch in her realm.
 Deprived of most of her magical powers due to her previous good deeds, the Black Witch hopes to recover them by killing a selfless and good-hearted person like the young queen.
 But, just as she is about to sacrifice Fantaghirò, the magical plant recognizes in Fantaghirò all the requirements expressed by the children and the woman escapes once again from certain death, finding herself in the other world.

 In the beginning, the children are not very happy, believing that a female hero is not the one they wanted, but over time they discover that Fantaghirò is exactly the one who can cope with the mortal danger that fell into their peaceful land.
-However, Fantaghirò would like to return to her world, so Asteria applies on a sleeping Fantaghirò some "memoryeech", small magical animals that eat away any feeling related to her home world.
+However, Fantaghirò would like to return to her world, so Asteria applies to a sleeping Fantaghirò some "memoryeech", small magical animals that eat away any feeling related to her home world.

 The situation worsens rapidly and is complicated by an invincible warrior made of metal raised by Asteria.
 The sorceress is in love with him and believes that she can assist the rebels through the warrior.
 The warrior, however, immediately allies with enemy forces, increasing their fierceness and ruthlessness.